Commands

 agent-device settings permission reset notifications

-• iOS settings support is simulator-only except for settings appearance on macOS.
+• iOS settings support is simulator-only except for settings appearance and the macOS permission subset on macOS.

 • settings appearance maps to macOS appearance, iOS simulator appearance, and Android night mode.